 •Selected as a Charter fellow of the Litigation Counsel of America, an invitation-only trial lawyer honorary society

-•Named to The Best Lawyers in America, 2006 - 2013 editions, in the field of Labor and Employment Law and in the field of Alternative Dispute Resolution
+•Named to The Best Lawyers in America, 2006 - 2015 editions, in the field of Labor and Employment Law and in the field of Mediation

 •Graduate of Harvard University's Advanced Negotiation course sponsored by the Harvard Negotiation Project